stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 Q14) Inject created but game doesn’t launch properly.
 A) Check all of these:
    • Correct base game (region-matched)
-   • Base ≥ target game size
+   • Base ≥ target game size (GCN/Wii not applicable)
    • Use unmodified ROMs
-   • For N64, different bases behave differently — test another one

 ------------------------------------------------------------